Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model: Channel Model and Problem Formulation

-The first order Gauss-Markov process in \eqref{eq:channel_matrix_temporal_correlation} can be used to obtain the \textit{a posteriori} CSI of $\tilde{\mathbf{G}}_{kmn}$ after channel estimation being performed.
-Since the obtained channel estimation is that from the previous slot, we need to estimate $\tilde{\mathbf{G}}_{k(m-1)1}$.
-For simplicity, we assume the noise in the instantaneous beam domain channel estimation are very small in this paper, and thus the channel estimation error of ${\rm{vec}}(\hat{\tilde{\mathbf{G}}}_{k(m-1)1})$ can be ignored.
-After the channel estimation, we obtain the \textit{a posteriori} CSI of $\tilde{\mathbf{G}}_{kmn}$ as
+The channel model in $\eqref{eq:channel_matrix_correlation_model}$ can be seen as an \textit{a priori} model of the channels before the channel estimation.
+The first order Gauss-Markov process considers the impacts of channel aging \cite{mondal2006channel,mamat2018optimizing}, and can be used to obtain the \textit{a posteriori} CSI of $\tilde{\mathbf{g}}_{kmn}^H$ after the channel estimation.
+Since the obtained channel estimation is from the first block, we need to estimate $\tilde{\mathbf{g}}_{km1}^H$.
+For simplicity, we assume ideal channel estimation in the first block.
+After the channel estimation, we obtain the \textit{a posteriori} CSI of $\tilde{\mathbf{g}}_{kmn}$ as

-where $\mathbf{W}_{kmn}$ is a complex Gaussian random matrix with i.i.d., zero mean and unit variance entries.
+where $\alpha_{kn}$ is the temporal correlation coefficient which is related to the moving speed, and $\mathbf{w}_{kmn}$ is a complex Gaussian random matrix with i.i.d., zero mean and unit variance entries.

-In this paper, we are interested in the precoder design for massive MIMO downlink.
-To reduce the complexity, the precoder is carried once at each slot.
-Thus, we propose to obtain an approximate \textit{a posteriori} CSI over each slot.
-The approximate \textit{a posteriori} CSI at one slot is that obtained by using $\beta_k$ to replace $\alpha_k$, \textit{i.e.},